SarangaSiriwardhana9/Cafe_MRKing/README.md

 - **Order History**: Users have access to their order history, providing transparency and easy reference to past purchases.
 - **Admin Dashboard**: Admins can manage menus, users, and table bookings efficiently through a dedicated admin dashboard.
 - **Table Booking Management**: The system includes features for managing table bookings to streamline cafe operations.

+**Responsive Design**: MRKing Cafe is designed with responsiveness in mind, ensuring a seamless and enjoyable experience across various devices and screen sizes.

 ## Tech Stack